Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 Days 4-7: Significant Peeling Occurs

-During days 4 to 7, significant peeling will occur, resembling the flaking you might experience after a sunburn.
+During days 4 to 7, significant peeling or flaking will occur, resembling the shedding you might experience after a sunburn.
 As the old, damaged skin sheds, you may notice a “freckled” appearance, with small patches of skin flaking off in different areas.
 This is completely normal and part of the healing process.
-Beneath the flakes, your healing skin will start to emerge, revealing smoother and pinker skin underneath.
-It’s important to avoid picking at the peeling skin to ensure that the new skin heals properly.

 Days 4-7